huBioinfo/HRCHY-CytoCommunity/README.md

 python Step2_DataImport.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- Max_Nodes: This number must be higher than the largest number of cells in each image in the studied dataset.
+- Max_Nodes: This number must be higher than the largest number of cells in each image in the dataset.
-- InputFolderName: The folder name of input dataset, consistent with Step1.
+- InputFolderName: The folder name of the input dataset, consistent with Step1.